flavio-santos-ti/angular-login/README.md

 ## Servidor de Desenvolvimento

-Execute o comando `ng serve` no terminal para executar a aplicação, em seguida navegue através de um browser o endereço `http://localhost:4200/`.
+Execute o comando `ng serve` no terminal para executar a aplicação, em seguida navegue através do browser de sua preferência o host `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding